This post may include affiliate links.

 Get this sent to your inbox, plus get new recipes from us every week!

-This garlic butter sauce is only 4 ingredients, making it one of those pantry staples that’s easy to whip up without a shopping trip!
-(We always need more of those.)
+This garlic butter sauce has only 4 ingredients, making it one of those pantry staples that’s easy to whip up without a trip to the store!
+(I always need more of those.)
 In fact, if you don’t regularly stock parsley in your refrigerator, you can omit it from the recipe.
 Here are the ingredients you’ll need to have on hand:

-• Salted butter: salted butter has a more developed flavor, and we always have it on hand.
+• Salted butter: It has a richer flavor, and I always have it on hand.
 If all you have is unsalted, add another ⅛ teaspoon salt to the sauce.

 • Garlic cloves: For best results, always use fresh garlic!
 Jarred minced garlic won’t have the same results (the flavor is muted).

 Want to add a zing to this recipe?
-Make it into lemon garlic butter sauce!
-All you need to do is add 2 tablespoons fresh lemon juice and the zest of ½ lemon.
-Stir it in when you add the parsley in this recipe, and it will add an irresistible citrus undertone (like in this lemon butter sauce).
+Make it into Lemon Garlic Butter Sauce!
+All you need to do is add 2 tablespoons of fresh lemon juice and the zest of ½ lemon.
+Stir it in when you add the parsley in this recipe, and it will add an irresistible citrus undertone (like in this Lemon Butter Sauce).

 Ever stored fresh parsley in the fridge in the plastic bag you bought it in, only to realize a few days later that it’s going bad?
 The best way to store it is in an herb saver or canning jar.
 Stored properly, it can last 1 to 2 weeks.
 Go to How to Store Parsley.

-How long does homemade garlic butter sauce last?
 Store leftovers refrigerated in a sealed container for up to 1 month.
-The sauce solidifies when it’s cold, so re-heat it on the stovetop before serving.
+The sauce solidifies when it’s cold, so reheat it on the stovetop before serving.

 One note: the parsley loses its bright green color during storage!
 You can add more fresh chopped parsley when you serve it to revive the color.

 There are many ways to use this garlic butter sauce.
-You could use it with pasta, but this one is more intended as a dipping or drizzling sauce for vegetables, fish, or meats.
+You could use it with pasta, but it’s more intended as a dipping or drizzling sauce for vegetables, fish, or meats.
 Here are some ideas:

 Save this recipe!